joaotavora/yasnippet/doc/snippet-organization.rst

 Loading snippets
 ================

-Snippet definitions are stored in files in the filesystem and you have to arrange for YASnippet to load them (unless you use a `YASnippet bundle <index.html@bundle-install>`_) into *snippet tables*.

-The triggering mechanisms (see `Expanding snippets`_) will look up these snippet tables and (hopefully) expand your intended snippet.
+Snippet definitions are stored in files in the filesystem.
+Unless you use the simpler `bundle version <index.html@installation>`_), these are arranged so that YASnippet can load them into *snippet tables*.
+The triggering mechanisms (see `Expanding snippets`_) will look up these snippet tables and (hopefully) expand the snippet you intended.

 The non-bundle version of YASnippet, once unpacked, comes with a full directory of snippets, which you can copy somewhere and use.
-You can also create or download, one or more directories.
+You can also create or download more directories.

-Once these directories are in place reference them in the variable ``yas/root-directory`` and then load them with ``yas/load-directory``:
+Once these directories are in place reference them in the variable ``yas/root-directory`` and load them with ``yas/load-directory``:

 .. sourcecode:: common-lisp